In this article:

 One category of legacy books is what I call “memory joggers.”
 This type of book doesn’t provide space to write your answers, but it does offer you endless topic ideas for journal writing, oral history interviews or inspiration to write a life story.
 With memory joggers, your kin have the flexibility to write as little or as much as they want on each topic, in whatever format they choose.

 If you think your relatives might be more responsive to recording their life stories by answering questions, you’ll find plenty of Q&A legacy books, too.
-Some, like the companion to Greene and Fulford’s book, To Our Children’s Children: Journal of Family Memories (Doubleday), have the look and feel of a journal.
+Some like David Hough’s book, A Lifetime of Memories: A Guided Journal for Your Grandma, Grandpa or Parent to Record Their Memories and Life Experiences (independently published), have the look and feel of a journal.
 Others are presented as coffee-table books.
 An advantage of fill-in formats is that the person responds in his or her own handwriting — something that’s lost when you record memories on a computer.

 Maybe cousin Al likes to write, but you’re having trouble inspiring him to get going on his autobiography.
 After all, where do you begin when you have half a century or more to write about?
 Guides such as Living Legacies: How to Write, Illustrate, and Share Your Life Stories by Duane Elgin and Coleen LeDrew (Conari Press) show writers how to combine illustrations, photographs, memorabilia and other family treasures into a life story.
 From the first step to the completed project, you’ll find memory prompts, sample stories, ideas, advice on finding your writer’s voice and guidance to select materials to include in your story.

-But what if Grandma doesn’t think she’s a good writer and worries she’ll write something filled with grammatical mistakes?
-Nancy Pengra’s Family Memories, Life Stories: Easy Non-Writer’s Guide (Center for Life Stories Preservation) is a good choice.
+But what if Mom doesn’t think she’s a good writer, or worries the task is too big to take on?
+Richard Campbell’s Writing Your Legacy: The Step-by-Step Guide to Crafting Your Life Story (Writer’s Digest Books) is a good choice.
 Written for busy folks and people who think they have no writing skills, this guide makes it easy and fun.
-It’s filled with hundreds of ideas and projects — some that include writing, others that don’t.
+It’s filled with a series of 35 guided themes, as well as supplementary exercises, to explore milestones, relationships, career paths, and major choices, and leave an eloquent record of your life for future generations.
 The emphasis here is to just tell stories: The format doesn’t matter as long as the memories get recorded.

 Giving your relatives a legacy book is just the first step — your next challenge is to get Mom, Pop, Grammy and Great-uncle Harry to fill in the books or complete the projects.
 Rather than simply nagging, dangle a reward in front of them.
 Include homemade “coupons” for whatever would give them incentive to fill in a page, such as “Complete page 45 and redeem for one free dinner at the Olive Garden” or “Finish the project in chapter two for one game of golf on me.”
 As they preserve their own memories, you’ll also be creating new, shared ones.